 There will be live music and access to the top roof deck.
 Tickets are on sale now and cost $1499pp.
 A window seat is available for a surcharge.
 Sold out

 NYE Club Deck Dinner – The middle deck on the MV Sydney has a 5-course dinner including canapes at midnight.
 Bottomless French Champagne and premium drinks included.
 You will be entertained with live music and there is a glass of Champagne at midnight.
 Tickets on sale now $1190pp. – Tickets are sold out for 2023 (10/10/23)

 Ocean Deck – This is the entry-level of the boat and is the best choice for those with limited mobility.
 You have fantastic harbour views, with lounge-style seating and no need to climb the stairs.
 The menu on this level will offer Mezze Platter for two, a decadent dessert platter of elegant petit fours, truffles and choc dipped strawberries and Roving Canapes at midnight.
 Bottomless Cocktails and a selection of premium beverages will be offered all night.

 Live entertainment to keep you in a party mood till midnight.
 Window seats can be guaranteed for an extra $50pp.
 Tickets on sale now $1090. – last seats selling now (15/10/23)

 Captain Cook Rocket – The BYO option – you supply the food and drinks and let Captain Cook take care of the view.
 Board at King Street Wharf at 7.30pm for your 5.5-hour cruise.
-The 2023 early bird tickets are available now.
-Sold out
+Sold out.